 - Initial Gear – Players start with 10 tostões (1,000 réis) and some basic equipment depending on their background and skills.

 - Physical Condition – All players begin with 10 circles filled in; this represents their current endurance (health).
 Tracked as a series of circles and brackets, as explained elsewhere.

 Note: Chapters 1 and 2 have been compiled into a separate The Elephant and Macaw Banner Player’s Guide, all of which is player-facing information.
-This available from DriveThruRPG for Pay What You Want.
+This is available from DriveThruRPG for Pay What You Want.

-The Mediator’s chapter is dedicated to the things that a Mediator should know and be able to do while running their game.
+The Mediator’s chapter is dedicated to the things a Mediator should know and be able to do while running their game.
 While this sounds rather daunting, it’s not.
 The chapter is filled with a plethora of tips and information that Mediators should read and can reference back to when needed.
-As they gain experience in their role as Mediator, more and more of this easy to comprehend mechanical information will become intuitive.
+As they gain experience as Mediator, more and more of this easy to comprehend mechanical information will become intuitive.

 It’s rather interesting the amount of detail that has gone into this chapter.
 Readers will find short, succinctly written sections covering a wide swath of topics from travel considerations to special combat rules, including several optional rules and additional rules covering commerce.
 The chapter then transitions into a bestiary.